IgnacioTejeraPicossi/learning-with-ai/README.md

 - Click "Start Coaching" to begin a session
 - Type your answers and click **Send** to continue the conversation
 - Click **End Session** to reset and start over

 ---

+## Dynamic Skills Forecasting

+The **Dynamic Skills Forecasting** module analyzes your learning history and transcript keywords to predict which skills you should develop next.
+This helps you stay ahead in your career by proactively identifying emerging skill needs.

+- **How it works:**
+  - The backend exposes a `/skills-forecast` endpoint powered by a dedicated prompt and the LLM.
+  - The frontend provides a `SkillsForecast.jsx` component where you can enter your learning history and transcript keywords.
+  - The AI suggests three future skills to develop, with reasons for each suggestion.
+- **Planned enhancements:**
+  - Automatically extract history and keywords from user activity and meeting transcripts
+  - Save and track forecasts over time
+  - Visualize skill trends

+**How to use:**
+- Scroll to the "Skills Forecasting" section in the app
+- Enter your recent learning history and transcript keywords (or use the defaults)
+- Click **Get Forecast** to receive personalized skill suggestions

+---